Providing Notice of Eligibility and Election Period

 Each campus must identify any employees who are newly eligible for participation in the Optional Retirement Program.
 Campus administrators must inform these employees of their eligibility for ORP coverage on a timely basis.

 Timing of Notice

-Campus administrators must provide a formal "Notice of Eligibility" to every newly eligible employee within ten (10) business days of the employee being actively at work in their new, eligible position, or if later, within ten business days of the date the administrator learns the employee is at work.
+Campus administrators must provide a formal "Notice of Eligibility" to every newly eligible employee within ten (10) business days of the beginning of their Election Period, or if later, within ten business days of the date the administrator learns the employee is at work.

 The Plan Administrator has drafted a sample Notice of ORP Eligibility (.DOC) for campus use.
 Campus administrators may copy the sample text onto their institutional letterhead and edit the text for their specific needs.
 However, campus administrators must not omit any material information contained in the Notice.

 Other Materials to Provide

 Campus administrators must also provide the ORP Enrollment Guide and DHE enrollment forms for newly eligible employees on a timely basis.
 Most administrators include these as a package with their Notice of Eligibility.

 Newly eligible employees are entitled to a 180-day Election Period during which to choose their retirement coverage: Optional Retirement Program (ORP) or State Employees Retirement System (SERS).